 We heartily thank everyone who participated in the charrette planning process held in late October 2010 to support the development of draft recommendations for the 10-Year Plan to End Homelessness in Baltimore County.
 We believe the process was truly inspiring and productive, and we look forward to continuing the effort.
 The recommendations from the charrette were the launching point for the planning, design and completion of the County’s plan, which will be released in the fall of 2013.

 Baltimore County envisions a comprehensive housing crisis response system through which homelessness can be prevented and, when this is impossible, episodes of homelessness can be quickly ended.
-The 10 Year Plan to Prevent and End Homelessness in Baltimore County is designed to identify and align the future homeless support system to meet the distinct needs of people at risk of or experiencing homelessness.
+The 10 Year Plan to Prevent and End Homelessness in Baltimore County (PDF) is designed to identify and align the future homeless support system to meet the distinct needs of people at risk of or experiencing homelessness.
 The plan sets forth a broad range of coordinated strategies that address multiple issues across the continuum of homelessness.
 It sets out a framework that will prevent and end homelessness – not just manage it.

 The plan integrates and enhances existing community planning efforts and priorities.
 It will continue to evolve over time as a living document that will guide community efforts to respond to emerging issues related to homelessness in Baltimore County.
+Learn more about the executive summary (PDF), "A Home For All".

 1. We will end homelessness in Baltimore County.
 We are committed to ending homelessness for all in Baltimore County.
 We seek to take on the challenge outlined in Opening Doors, the Federal Strategic Plan to Prevent and End Homelessness and seek to end family homelessness in 10 years, chronic homelessness in five years and veteran homelessness in five years; and create a path to end all homelessness in our community.